bluebird75/luaunit/doc/index.rst

     The values being compared may be integers, floats, strings, tables, functions or a combination of those.
 If provided, *extra_msg* is a string which will be printed along with the failure message.

-    When comparing floating point numbers, it is better to use :func:`assertAlmostEquals` which supports a margin for the equality verification.
+    When comparing floating point numbers, it is better to use :lua:func:`assertAlmostEquals` which supports a margin for the equality verification.

     For tables, the comparison supports nested tables and cyclic structures.
 To be equal, two tables must